whatchamccallum/BP_MCP_Agent/docs/installation_guide.md

 ## Next Steps

 After installation, refer to the [Usage Guide](usage_guide.md) to learn how to use the Breaking Point MCP Agent.

+If you plan to use the BP_MCP_Agent with Claude Desktop AI, please refer to the [Claude Integration Guide](claude_integration.md) for detailed instructions on configuring Claude to work with this agent.